A 6-Step Guide To Moving And Working Overseas (From Someone Who’s Actually Done It)

 How To Find Somewhere To Live

-You’ve lined up the basics, now comes finding somewhere to live.
+Before moving overseas, you’ve lined up the basics, now comes finding somewhere to live.
 If you’ve never been to the place you’re going before and don’t know anyone there, I would strongly suggest you don’t organise a long-term rental from back home.

 Instead, I’d recommend you find short-term accommodation, get a feel for the city and then begin the hunt.
 It’s more than likely you won’t have a car so doing this will also let you see how connected certain neighbourhoods are to public transport.
 Who you live with and where you live could potentially make or break your overseas experience so choose wisely.